awsdocs/amazon-s3-developer-guide/doc_source/ServerLogs.md

 For more information about enabling server access logging, see [Enabling Logging Using the Console](enable-logging-console.md) and [Enabling Logging Programmatically](enable-logging-programming.md)\.

+### Additional logging considerations<a name="additional-logging-considerations"></a>

+**Note**
+Both the source and target S3 buckets must be owned by the same AWS account, and the S3 buckets must both be in the same Region\.
+Amazon S3 only supports granting permission to deliver access logs via bucket ACL, not via bucket policy\.
+Adding deny conditions to a bucket policy may prevent Amazon S3 from delivering access logs\.
+Default bucket encryption on the destination bucket may only be used if AES256 \(SSE\-S3\) is selected\.
+SSE\-KMS encryption is not supported

 ## Log Object Key Format<a name="server-log-keyname-format"></a>

 Amazon S3 uses the following object key format for the log objects it uploads in the target bucket: